RyanScottLewis/minify/README.md

 __min·i·fy__ _verb_ _\ˈmi-nə-ˌfī\_ __:__ To minimize or reduce.

-Minify your files based on their filetype.
+Minify your files/strings/rack responses based on their mime type.

 __Documentation__